javers/javers.github.io/_posts/2017-10-05-javers-vs-envers.md

 <img style="margin-bottom:10px" src="/blog/javers-vs-envers/employee-aud-matrix.png" alt="employee_aud table" width="679px"/>

 Now, when we see these flags, they become obvious.
-Envers uses them to find records which changed a given property.
+Envers uses them to find records with changes on a given property.

 What if you application is running on production for some time and you didn’t enabled Modification Flags from the very beginning?
 Okay, let’s leave it.
 Time to rerun our test.

-Now, the output seems right:
+Now, the Envers output seems right:

 ```text
 envers history of Aragorn: